cisco/mindmeld/source/userguide/kb.rst

 Leveraging semantic embeddings
 ------------------------------
-Up until now, the described Question Answering relies on text based retrieval.
+The question answerer capabilities described so far rely purely on text-based retrieval.
 Deep learning based dense embeddings (character, word, or sentence) are in many cases better at capturing semantic information than traditional sparse vectors.
-Pretrained or fine-tuned embeddings can be used to find the best match in the Knowledge Base even if the search token wasn’t present in the uploaded data.
+Pretrained or fine-tuned embeddings can be used to find the best match in the knowledge base even if the search token wasn’t present in the uploaded data.

-To leverage semantic embeddings in search, the first step is to generate the embeddings for your desired Knowledge Base fields.
-You can decide to use one of the provided embedders, or you can use your own.
-If you app consists of mainly standard English vocabulary, one of provided embedders may work well enough, but if the text you are searching against has quite a bit of domain specific vocabulary, you may benefit from training or fine tuning your own embedder on your data.
+To leverage semantic embeddings in search, the first step is to generate the embeddings for your desired knowledge base fields.
+You can use one of the provided embedders or use your own.
+If your app mainly consists of standard English vocabulary, one of provided embedders may work well enough, but if the text you are searching against has quite a bit of domain specific vocabulary, you may benefit from training or fine tuning your own embedder on your data.

-To use one of the built in embedders, you can simply specify an emedder ``model_type`` in your Question Answering config file, specify which model you would like to use ``model_settings``, and specify which fields you would like to generate embeddings for in ``embedding_fields``.
-The embedding fields parameter takes a dictionary where the key is the name of your index, and the value is a list of field names or regexes to match against the field names for that index.
-Using the HR Assistant blueprint as an example, here is what the config would look like.
+The settings for semantic embeddings are part of the ``QUESTION_ANSWERER_CONFIG`` in the app configuration file, ``config.py``.
+To use semantic embeddings, you need to specify a supported ``model_type``,  the ``model_settings``, and the fields you would like to generate embeddings for in ``embedding_fields``.
+The ``embedding_fields`` parameter takes a dictionary where the key is the name of your index, and the value is a list of field names or regexes to match against the field names for that index.

+Using the HR Assistant blueprint as an example, here is what the question answerer config could look like.

 .. code:: python